B&P Tunnel Replacement Program

 Other Construction Activities

-• Work continues on N Pulaski, W Lanvale, W Lexington, W North Ave, and N Brice St, primarily within fenced areas.
+• Work continues on N Pulaski St, W Lanvale St, W Lexington Ave, W North Ave, N Brice St, McMechen St, W Mulberry St, and N Warwick Ave primarily within fenced areas.
 While much of the activity is not immediately visible to the community, crews remain active throughout these construction zones

 • Full road closure of N Pulaski St between W Lafayette Ave and Harlem Ave